 At £299 ($350, AU$449), the Gen 2 is just £20 ($50) dearer than the 2017-released Model One Digital.
 On the one hand, then, the addition of a Google Chromecast and Apple AirPlay 2, plus a remote control, has added value to this real-wood product.
-One could argue that the price was steep for a DAB radio to begin with – the Roberts Stream 94i, our current and five-time What Hi-Fi?
-Award winner, launched at a more palatable price tag but can now be found for quite a bit less.
+One could argue that the price was steep for a DAB radio to begin with – the Roberts Stream 94L, our current What Hi-Fi?
+Award winner, is available at a more palatable price tag at just £200.
 So it’s not cheap, then.

 Build and features